hannestschofenig/tschofenig-ids/lamps-nonce/draft-tschofenig-lamps-nonce-for-cmp.md

 knowledge about the required nonce length required for the technology used by the end entity.

-When the end entity receives the CertReqTemplate response it MUST use this nonce as input to the API call made to the attester functionality on the device.
-While the semantic of the API call and the software/hardware architecture is out-of-scope of this specification, it will return evidence from the attester in a format specific to the attestation technology utilized.
+When the end entity receives the CertReqTemplate response it SHOULD use this nonce as input to an attestation API call made to the attester functionality on the device.
+The rational behind this design is that the design may support attestation but configuration or policies make the attestation feature unavailable.
+Hence, it is better for an RA/CA to be aggressive in sending a nonce, at least where there is a reasonable chance the client supports attestation and the client should be allowed to ignore the nonce if it either does not support attestation or cannot use attestation for policy reasons.

+While the semantic of the attestation API and the software/hardware architecture is out-of-scope of this specification, the API will return evidence from the attester in a format specific to the attestation technology utilized.
 The encoding of the returned evidence varies but will be placed inside the CSR, as specified in {{I-D.ounsworth-csr-attestation}}.
 The